 In 2017 I received a Horizon 2020 Marie Skłodowska-Curie Individual Fellowship to study the role of human capital investments for retirement transitions [LEEP].

-For several years I was a core-team member in the Human Capital Study – the largest multi-survey labour market research in Poland, which included among other yearly surveys of the general population, employers and students.
-In 2016-17 I held the supervisory position of coordinator in the general Population Survey (one of the largest in Poland with n=18,000).
+For several years I was a core-team member in the Human Capital Study (HCS) – the largest multi-survey labour market research in Poland, which included among other yearly surveys of the general population, employers and students.
+I was a coordinator of the general HCS Population Survey (one of the largest in Poland with n=18,000).
 I have also been strongly involved in public policy analysis and policy planning.
-Already as a young researcher, I was invited to the core team (8 members) that prepared and publicly consulted the Polish national strategy for employment of older people Solidarity between Generations 2013-2020 (under the Ministry of Labour and Social Policy).
+This includes preparation (as a core-team member) and public consultations of the Polish national strategy for employment of older people Solidarity between Generations 2013-2020 (under the Ministry of Labour and Social Policy).
 I gained experience as a researcher in research projects granted by Horizon 2020, NORFACE, 7th Framework Program, European Commission, or German Research Foundation.
 Most of them were related to the challenges of contemporary labour markets, the situation of older workers and ageing policies.

 Since 2020 I am a lecturer at the European Doctoral School of Demography (EDSD) with Multilevel Data Analysis.
 I have also been teaching methods for comparative analysis, longitudinal and panel analysis, introductory statistics, quantitative methodology, age management at BA, MA and PhD levels.